-Christopher Walken (born Ronald Paul Walken; March 31, 1943) is an Academy Award-winning American actor of stage and screen, in a career spanning more than 60 years.
+Christopher Walken (born Ronald Paul Walken; March 31, 1943 in Astoria, New York) is an Academy Award-winning American actor of stage and screen, in a career spanning more than 60 years.
 A prolific actor, he has appeared in over 100 movie and television roles, notably including A View to a Kill, At Close Range, The Deer Hunter, David Cronenberg's The Dead Zone, King of New York, Batman Returns, True Romance, Catch Me If You Can and Pulp Fiction, as well as music videos by recording artists such as Madonna and Fatboy Slim.

 Walken appeared as the Archangel Gabriel in the first three Prophecy movies, as well as his frequent guest-host appearances on Saturday Night Livenote , his most notable being The Bruce Dickinson (not that Bruce Dickinson) in the "More Cowbell" sketch and The Continental (based on an actual TV character from an obscure 1950s show; but most people wouldn't know that).
 In the United States, films featuring Walken have grossed over $1.8 billion.
 He has also played the main role in the Shakespeare plays Hamlet, Macbeth, Romeo and Juliet, and even Coriolanus.
 Famous film roles were Nikanor "Nick" Chevotarevich in The Deer Hunter (for which he won the Academy Award for Best Supporting Actor) and in Pulp Fiction, as Captain Koons, a Vietnam War veteran, which has since become a pop culture icon.
 In fact, his prolific film appearances relate to his own policy of never turning down film roles unless he's too busy, finding that each and every role is a learning experience.